Getting started on Quarry

 - For information on changing your login shell and

-password, see At IU, on Quarry or Big Red, how do I change my login shell or passphrase?
+password, see At IU, on Big Red II, Quarry, or Mason, how do I change my login shell or passphrase?

 - For information about disk space in home directories and scratch

 space, see At IU, how much disk space is available to me on the research systems?

 - To learn how to use Modules to customize your software

 environment, see On Big Red II, Mason, Quarry, and Rockhopper at IU, how do I use Modules to manage my software environment?

 - View the list of software installed on Quarry.